GouravN97/Cloud-Resource-Allocation-RL-Openenv/README.md

 Figure 2 caption (example):
 **Figure 2:** Across evaluation episodes, the trained model consistently outperforms the random baseline in total reward.

-## README Plot Embeds

-Add these after committing plot files:

-Training Loss Curve

-*Figure 1: Training loss decreases over fine-tuning steps, indicating stable convergence.*

-Reward Comparison

-*Figure 2: Trained model achieves higher (less negative) total reward than the random baseline across episodes.*

-## Exact Checklist for Person 3

-📈 **Plot 1: The "We Actually Trained It" Graph**

-- What it is: Training Loss Curve.
-- X-Axis: Training Step
-- Y-Axis: Training Loss
-- What the Judges want to see: A line that starts high and goes down, proving the model actually learned the dataset.
-- Pro-Tip: If using Weights & Biases (Wandb), include the link to the run in the README.

-📊 **Plot 2: The "We Actually Solved the Problem" Graph (Most Important)**

-- What it is: A comparison plot of Total Reward.
-- X-Axis: Episode Number (e.g., 1 to 10)
-- Y-Axis: Total Reward (e.g., 0 to -100)
-- What the Judges want to see: Two lines on the SAME graph.
-  - Line 1 (Red/Dotted): The Random Baseline (hovering near -45.0 or worse).
-  - Line 2 (Green/Solid): The Trained Student Model (should be much higher, e.g., near -26.0).

-🏷️ **Mandatory Formatting Rules**

-- Labels: Both axes MUST be clearly labeled.
-- Export Format: Save plots as `.png` or `.jpg`, commit them to the repo, and show them in the README.
-- Captions: Every plot in the README needs a one-sentence caption explaining what it means.

 ## Repro: Baseline + Evaluation